 Most side effects go away when treatment is over.
 Anyone who has problems with side effects should talk with their doctor or nurse, as there are often ways to help.

-More detailed information about chemotherapy for colorectal cancer can be found in our document Colorectal Cancer.
+More detailed information about chemotherapy for colorectal cancer can be found in Colorectal Cancer.

-To learn more about chemo, please see our document A Guide to Chemotherapy.
+To learn more about chemo, see A Guide to Chemotherapy.